vedro-universe/vedro-docs/docs/integrations/allure-reporter.md

 # Allure Reporter

-[Allure Reporter](https://pypi.org/project/vedro-allure-reporter/) is a plugin for Vedro that provides integration with the [Allure Framework](https://docs.qameta.io/allure/), a flexible, lightweight, multi-language test report tool.
+<Link to="https://pypi.org/project/vedro-allure-reporter/">Allure Reporter</Link> is a plugin for Vedro that provides integration with the <Link to="https://docs.qameta.io/allure/">Allure Framework</Link>, a flexible, lightweight, multi-language test report tool.
 The Allure Framework offers a concise representation of test results in a clean, easily understandable web report format.

 ## Installation